2014 NBA draft

-The 2014 NBA draft was held on June 26, 2014, at the Barclays Center, Brooklyn National Basketball Association (NBA) teams took turns selecting amateur U.S. college basketball players and other eligible players, including international players.
+The 2014 NBA draft was held on June 26, 2014, at Barclays Center, Brooklyn.
+National Basketball Association (NBA) teams took turns selecting amateur U.S. college basketball players and other eligible players, including international players.
 The draft lottery took place on May 7, 2014.
 The Cleveland Cavaliers won the draft lottery to earn the first overall pick in the draft; this is the fourth number-one pick for Cleveland since 2003 and third number-one pick over a four-year span from 2011 to 2014.
 This draft would also be the first for the reborn Charlotte Hornets, who played as the Bobcats from 2004 to 2014, since 2001, when the original Charlotte Hornets last selected as the Charlotte Hornets before moving to New Orleans and eventually becoming the current New Orleans Pelicans.

 Television rights in the United States belonged to ESPN.
 It was tipped by many to be one of the deepest and most hyped draft classes in recent years, with several players touted as future stars.
 State Farm was the presenting sponsor of the draft.
 College underclassmen that were highly touted by NBA scouts and executives included: Andrew Wiggins, Jabari Parker, Joel Embiid, Aaron Gordon, Julius Randle, Zach LaVine, T. J. Warren, and Gary Harris.
 Other highly sought after talents included Australian player Dante Exum and Croatian player Dario Šarić, who both declared for the draft, and Doug McDermott, who was automatically eligible as a graduating college senior.